sannae/the-notebook/docs/dev/git.md

 git bisect run TEST_SCRIPT.sh

 > Stop the bisect process
-git bisect stop
+> To make it effective, after the `bisect start` command you should at least declare both a good and a bad ref git bisect stop

+### Garbage collection

+Garbage collection is triggered in Git if a detached file is present in the repository after the number of days specified in the `gc.reflogExpireUnreachable` setting.
+The default is 30 days.

 ## Switch remote URLs from HTTPS to SSH